 You can also read here all about what can you in case of late departure, cancellation of a flight or denied boarding.
 These rules apply to any person.

-Disabled people must inform to the carrier of their requirements when they book or at least 2 days before departing.
+Disabled people must inform the carrier of their requirements when they book or at least 2 days before departing.
 You’ll have to fill the INCAD (Incapacitated Passengers Handling Advice) in some cases.
 The airline’s doctor will use it to decide whether or not they can authorize your trip.

-Airlines may suggest that disabled passengers travel with a person accompanying fro their safety.
+Airlines may suggest that disabled passengers travel with a person accompanying for their safety.
 Air France has a special service for disabled people called Saphir.
 You can contact them if you have any questions or requests.
 Click here to go to Saphir’s website and get the right contact for your country.

 You can also follow these general recommendations for your flight:

 Most of France’s busiest airports offer assistance to disabled passengers.
 To check specifics about each airport you can click on the following links: